davewsmith/toydeploy/NOTES.md

 ## To Do

- * Decide on what to do with `terraform.tfstate`.
-Maybe stash it on S3?
  * Redo venv and dependency installation per https://docs.python.org/3/installing/index.html
  * Refactor main.yml into Roles.
  * Add background tasks (Rq?)